 Current applicants for admission will mark the box indicating an interest in holding a graduate assistantship on the online application.

-Currently enrolled students can complete the paper GA application [pdf].
-(Current applicants should not complete this form.)
+Currently enrolled students can complete the online form (Current applicants should not complete this form.)